 The number one reason to repurpose old Christmas decor is to save money.
 Christmas decorations can be expensive, and many of the latest trends are just minor changes from the items you have in your storage bins.

-Some years, everything is flocked with snow, while the next year, it’s all-natural evergreens.
-So it’s important to consider what you can do to update your existing ornaments and decorations before investing in all new decor.
-With a little creativity, you can re
+Some years, everything is flocked with snow, while it’s all-natural evergreens the next year.
+So it’s important to consider how to update your existing ornaments and decorations before investing in all new decor.
+With a little creativity, you can repurpose your old decor to the current trends.

 If you are like me and love a vintage Christmas style, you may be looking to make new decorations look vintage due to the high cost and low availability of vintage decor.